 Our Conservative Approach

-It's also important to note that these returns are generated with a conservative, low-leverage approach.
+These returns are generated with a conservative, low-leverage approach.
 We are not borrowing heavily to juice returns, which adds a significant layer of risk.
-We primarily lend our partners' capital, and I invest my own personal capital right alongside them in every deal.
-Our fund's weighted-average after-repair loan-to-value (ARLTV) is a modest 66.52%, meaning we maintain a substantial equity cushion in every property we lend against.
+We primarily lend our investors' capital, and I invest my own personal capital right alongside them.
+Our weighted-average after-repair loan-to-value (ARLTV) is a modest 66.52%, meaning we maintain a substantial equity cushion in every property we lend against.

 We believe the best investors are informed investors.
 Understanding the mechanics of how returns are generated—from interest and fees to the velocity of capital—is the first step.
 The numbers are not magic; they are the result of a disciplined process, aligned interests, and a focus on a specific niche in the private credit market.